 175. Frederick Stevens House, North Minneapolis – The Frederick Stevens House in North Minneapolis features a blend of architectural styles, including Eastlake, Queen Anne, and Moorish.
 It was built in 1890 for a local sawmill owner.

 174. Ivory McKusick House, Stillwater – A gorgeous, pink-colored Second Empire-styled home in Stillwater, the McKusick House was built in 1868 for a prosperous lumberman and early pioneer of Stillwater.

 173. Streamline Moderne-style House, Lake City – Lake City on the Mississippi River south of Red Wing is home to many beautiful homes, like this immaculate Streamline-Moderne style home, which is a subgenre of the Art Deco movement.

 172. Frank Shepard House, St. Paul – Built in 1882 in St. Paul’s Daytons Bluff neighborhood, the Shepard House has seen many functions over the past century such as a Reform school, a Montessori pre-school, and even a B&B. It is built with Queen Anne and Romanesque Revival influences.

-171. Eastlake-style House, Duluth- Another intricately and elaborately-designed Eastlake-style home in Duluth that is just too good for words.
+171. Luke Marvin House, Duluth- Another intricately and elaborately-designed Eastlake-style home in Duluth that is just too good for words, the Luke Marvin house was built in 1882 in the Queen Anne Victorian style.
 This colorful Candyland home is situated just outside of Duluth’s historic downtown.